-In wake of scathing report, new Baltimore HR boss says agency has already undergone major changes
+In wake of scathing report, new Baltimore HR department boss says agency has changed

-The interim director of Baltimore’s human resources department said there have been significant staffing changes at the agency since his predecessor resigned in the midst of an inspector general investigation that documented a “culture of fear.”
+Mayor Catherine Pugh and the interim director of Baltimore’s human resources department defended the agency and its progress after an investigation by the city’s inspector general documented a “culture of fear.”

-In July, the inspector general’s office produced a preliminary report on its findings and the head of the department, Mary Talley, resigned.
-Mayor Catherine Pugh asked city labor negotiator Quinton Herbert to take over.
-He started Aug.
-6.
+Quinton Herbert, the city’s labor negotiator, took over the agency Aug.
+6 at Pugh’s request after the previous department head, Mary Talley, resigned when a preliminary version of the inspector general’s report was produced in July.

-Herbert said in an interview that he was not immediately aware of the early findings, but quickly began to hear of problems in the agency from his new staff — and what he heard was “disconcerting.”
+Herbert said in an interview that there have been significant staffing changes at the agency since this summer.
+While he said he was not immediately aware of the report’s early findings, he quickly began to hear of problems in the agency from his new staff — and what he heard was “disconcerting.”

 “The last thing an employee should worry about is workplace bullying or whether they're going to endure ridicule,” he said.

-The inspector general’s investigation, based on interviews with more than 40 witnesses and released Tuesday, found that leaders ridiculed and demeaned subordinates, employees in other city agencies and members of the public.
+The inspector general’s investigation, based on interviews with more than 40 witnesses and released Tuesday, found that department leaders ridiculed and demeaned subordinates, employees in other city agencies and members of the public.
 Employees told investigators they were reluctant to share new ideas and lived in fear of being fired or retaliated against.

-The inspector general also questioned a smoking cessation program featuring actors dressed as a cigarette butt and tobacco leaf and the $425,000 cost of the 2017 WorkBaltimore job fair backed by Pugh.
+The inspector general also questioned a smoking cessation program featuring actors dressed as a cigarette butt and a tobacco leaf and the $425,000 cost of the 2017 WorkBaltimore job fair backed by Pugh.
 Investigators said the department hadn’t gathered enough data to show whether the event was effective at getting people into work.

+Pugh defended the job fair at a news conference Wednesday, saying it encompassed a month of activities and involved 880 workshops.

+“People were lined up outside the door of the convention center,” she said.
+“People were saying, ‘Thank you.’
+People were actually crying because this was the first time something like this had happened in Baltimore city.”

+Herbert declined Tuesday to provide specifics of staffing changes, citing personnel rules, but said, “There have been major leadership changes since the departure of Ms. Talley.”

+He said he moved quickly to foster a more open climate among the department’s 70 employees, who provide services to agencies across city government.

-Inspector General Isabel Mercedes Cumming said department employees were scared to take part in her investigation.
+That contrasts sharply with the environment Inspector General Isabel Mercedes Cumming said she found, with department employees afraid to take part in her investigation.

 “We were meeting people at various locations,” Cumming said.
 “It was not like people were happily coming into the office.”